 - New binding structure: each virtual server can bind to multiple IP addresses and ports, with concurrent support for IPv4 and IPv6

-- Entirely redesigned HA (high-availability) functional model: v4 came with an extremely powerful support for HA scenarios, but it was quite an ordeal to configure high-availability, v5 instead will feature super-easy and nearly automatic HA configuration
+- Entirely redesigned HA (high-availability) functional model: v4 came with an extremely powerful support for HA scenarios, but it was quite an ordeal to configure high-availability, v5 instead will feature super-easy and nearly automatic HA configuration; furthermore, while with v4 there was a requirement for 5 VMs to achieve full high-availability of both SFTP nodes and backend database, v5 features a totally new synchronization engine that allows for full high-availability with just 2 VMs

 - New Web Configuration Manager: new features require a way to be configured, so the web configuration manager is also going to be improved